berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 Anyway, the broken gear can easily be removed from its metal support.
 The replacement part is screwed on.
 So there is actually no need to separate the top gear from the stack.

 Note the red dot, indicating the bottom of the plastic gear.
+This makes it much easier easy to mount the gear with the correct side up!

 Fix Your Audio did a nice job of creating a repair part.
 This part is designed by someone with a Walkman passion.
-Marking the components with color ink to indicate top / bottom shows how thoughtfull they are towards repairmen.
+Marking the components with color ink to indicate top / bottom shows how thoughtful they are of the repairmen.

+### Cleaning and lubricating

 Clean the moving parts.
 The sliding bushings can be cleaned on the inside using a paper rod Q-tip:
 <img src="/assets/img/repairs/sony_walkman/walkman_clean.jpg" />

 Clean the button levers and travel ways.
 This should free up the buttons.

-With the main gear and button action fixed, it is time to look at the fast reverse action.
+With the main gear and button action fixed, it is time to look at the Fast Reverse action.

 First place back gears, capstan wheel, and buttons.

 The reverse action issue happens due to a metal lever being bend.
 Probably a mix of stuck buttons, user pressing hard and aging makes the lever bend downwards.
-When the lever is too low during fast reverse, it engages the fast forward gear.
-Making both reel drive spindles rotate opposite directions.
+When the lever is too low during Fast Reverse, it inadvertently engages the fast forward gear, causing the reel drive spindles to rotate in opposite directions.

-The metal sheet can be bend back up using pliers:
+The metal sheet can be bent back up using pliers:
 <img src="/assets/img/repairs/sony_walkman/walkman_fix_rew.jpg" />

 Use a screwdriver to keep the middle of the lever down, while lifting the gear side up.
 Bend a little, then test, then bend a bit more.
 Repeat this until the reverse action works both this side up as well as tape side up.
 Then bend a bit more again.

-Now reverse all remaining disassembly, and enjoy some music from 1995!
+Now, reassemble the Walkman and enjoy some music from 1995!
 <img src="/assets/img/repairs/sony_walkman/walkman_music.jpg" />